• Skip to main content

 all ingredients for basil oil

-Basil – pick fresh basil from your garden or from store.
-Sweet Italian basil that is most common variety is best choice.
-Note if you use other variety of basil such as Sweet Thai basil or purple basil or lemon basil the taste of infused oil will vary.
+1. Basil – use fresh basil leaves.
+Sweet Italian basil is best.
+If you choose to use other varieties of basil such as Thai basil, purple basil or lemon basil the taste of infused oil will vary.

-Extra virgin olive oil – use good quality EVOO.
-You can substitute EVOO with grape seed oil if you are a fan of it’s flavor and taste.
+2. Extra virgin olive oil – use good quality EVOO.
+You can substitute EVOO with grape seed oil if you are a fan of its flavor and taste.

-Salt – a little seasoning of salt elevates taste of this basil oil.
+3. Salt – a little seasoning of salt elevates the taste of this basil oil.

 fresh basil infused olive oil in small jar